Christmas Bird Counts

 Each bird count is a circle 15 miles (24 km) in diameter, about 177 square miles (458 sq. km).
 Bird counters try to cover as much of the circle as possible within a 24-hour calendar day, counting each individual bird and species they find.

-2011 marked the 112th anniversary of Christmas Bird Counts.
-About 60,000 volunteers participate in over 2,100 counts and tally over 65,000,000 birds during the December 14 - January 5 count period.
+2013 marks the 114th anniversary of Christmas Bird Counts.
+About 60,000 volunteers will participate in over 2,100 counts and tally over 65,000,000 birds during the December 14 - January 5 count period.
 Count sites can be found in all Canadian provinces and territories, all 50 US states, Mexico, Central and South America.

 Birds are indicators of the overall health of our environment.
 Christmas Bird Count data over time in any given area can provide valuable insight into the long-term health of bird populations and the environment.